-Visitors under surveillance
+Visitors under surveillance through hacking phones

 Tourists to China’s border regions like Xinjiang are being asked to submit their phones for security checks.
-The police use this opportunity to install surveillance apps on the devices that secretly transmit texts, emails, contacts, and handset information to Chinese servers.
+The police use this opportunity to install surveillance apps on their devices that secretly transmit texts, emails, contacts, and handset information to Chinese servers.
 The installed apps also keep track of tourist movements.
 They look at whether the tourist is fasting during Ramadan or if they listen to the Japanese metal band “Unholy Grave,” who upset the CCP with their song Taiwan: Another China, or if they read literature written by the Dalai Lama, and so on.

 Subscribe to our Newsletter!

 The tourists are not warned that such apps are being installed and such hacking is taking place.
 If the visitors indulge in activities deemed “illegal” by the communist state, they risk getting arrested and ending up in detention.
 Not surprisingly, the revelation has triggered a huge negative reaction on social media, with many saying that they are now wary of visiting the Asian country.